Laraine Newman: 2010s

-On July 9, 2014, Newman appeared on Ken Reid's TV Guidance Counselor podcast.
+On July 9, 2014, she appeared on Ken Reid's TV Guidance Counselor podcast.

-In 2017, Newman (along with the other original cast members of Saturday Night Live) was inducted into the Television Academy's 24th Hall of Fame ceremony.
+In 2017, the original cast of Saturday Night Live (including Newman) was inducted into the Television Academy Hall of Fame.

+2020s

+In 2025, she made a guest appearance during the Saturday Night Live 50th Anniversary Special where she reminiscences about her memories in Studio 8H and tries to share them with a stagehand named Chad (Pete Davidson).

 Writing

 Newman also works as a writer and editor.
 She is a contributing editor for the online magazine One For The Table, and she is an occasional contributor to the Huffington Post.
 She has contributed articles for the Los Angeles Times, The Believer, and McSweeney's.
 She wrote the foreword to the book version of the UCB Production Worst Laid Plans.
 In March 2021, she published her audio memoir May You Live in Interesting Times on Audible.